SeriousOldMan/Simulator-Controller/Docs/Core Configuration.md

-All applications have been implemented on top of a specialized framework purposely built for Simulator Controller.
+All applications have been implemented on top of a specialized framework especially built for Simulator Controller.
 This framework itself provide a couple of configuration options, which can be tweaked to adapt the Simulator Controller applications to slower or even to very fast PCs.
 The standard configuration is good for a typical gaming PC setup from 2021, for example a Ryzen 5 3600 CPU with 32 GB RAM.

 To change any of the low level configuration options, create a file named "Core Settings.ini" and place it in the *Simulator Controller\Config* folder which resides in your *Documents* folder.
 Then insert the options you want to change, but be sure to preceed them with the correct category header.
 Example: